 Thanks for joining me today for this unique painted furniture makeover.
 I hope this inspires you to try some copper leaf on your furniture projects and have fun with it.
 Add your own creative design.
 It’s a great way to add expression and character to an old piece.
-A real conversation starter.
+A real conversation starter!!!
 I love the metallic finishes and if you liked this makeover, you might like this one too.
-Click here to see a beautiful GOLD LEAF MAKEOVER.
+Click here to see a beautiful GOLD LEAF MAKEOVER on an MCM cabinet.

 Until the next project… xo, Do